-The Environmental Science Program is an interdisciplinary curriculum leading to the BS degree with an optional concentration (pending final approval) in Natural Resources and Ecosystem Management.
-The program’s objectives are to provide students with a broad interdisciplinary science background focusing on ecological and earth surface processes and natural resources science and management.
+The Environmental Science Program is an interdisciplinary curriculum leading to the BS degree with an optional concentration in Natural Resources and Ecosystem Conservation.
+The program’s objectives are to provide students with a broad interdisciplinary science background focusing on ecological and earth surface processes and natural resources science and conservation.

 The variety of courses in both earth and biological sciences allows flexibility within the program.
 Additional requirements include geographical techniques and statistics.